She heard his little feet pad up to her bed before he spoke. “Mariah, you said we’d learn conjuring today.”

-By the third day, she was dragging her feet through the sand, and Sophus was only doing a little better (youth and sobriety, apparently).
-It would have been just perfect if she’d died on the way to challenging the Stone Man.
+By evening, she was dragging her feet through the sand, and Sophus was doing only a little better.
+Youth and sobriety.
+It would have been just perfect if she’d died on the way to facing the Stone Man, she thought.
 A small part of her would have loved it.
 Sing a song about that, ya farty little bards.
 But a much bigger part of her would keep on living because fuck that witch who cursed her, that’s why.
-She would ask Gaia for food, Athena for strength, and she knew the shore was close enough they’d reach it by the next day.
+She would ask Gaia for food, Athena for strength, and she knew the shore was close.
 Keep living.
 That’s the only rule.

 “Will die, boy.
 We will die.”